 Residual ACT scores for admission to MSMS may not be used for other purposes.
 It is important for students to understand that Residual ACT scores used for admission to MSMS can only be used for admission at the respective institutions that have administered those Residual ACT tests.
 MSMS advises all students to take the ACT multiple times on national test dates throughout their tenure at MSMS to maximize their collegiate opportunities.

 All juniors will take the PSAT/NMSQT in October as part of the National Merit Scholarship Program.
 The PSAT is also a preliminary test to the SAT.
 MSMS will pay the student fees for the PSAT/NMSQT.
+All juniors, except those who have a composite score of 33 or higher, must take the statewide ACT in the spring.

 When testing for college admission, students are encouraged to begin in the spring of the junior year and continue through the fall of the senior year.
 For those students needing the SAT, either for college admissions or possible continuance in the National Merit program, it is particularly important to begin testing no later than May of the junior year.
 Students are encouraged to take the ACT and/or the SAT as often as necessary to obtain the highest possible scores on their college entrance examinations.
 MSMS is an official SAT and ACT test site.
 Students can register online at www.actstudent.org.
 Parents are responsible for all testing fees except the PSAT.